pharo-mooc/PharoMooc/README.md

 # Key folders

-*Roadmap/MoocRoadmap.pillar* describes the week organisation including lectures, exercises for the seven week of the mooc
+*Roadmap/MoocRoadmap.pillar* describes the week organisation including lectures, exercises for the seven weeks of the mooc

 *Slides/* contains all slides of the MOOC based on week decomposition.